asdas1505/RoboFoot/README.md

 Differentiate (and classify) healthy and diseased foot profiles (we will make model feet with different mechanical properties / shapes to represent this)

+# Architechture

+In this research, we have proposed a Bidirectional LSTM (Long Short Term Memory) network for this binary classification.
+LSTM network is most suitable model for this dataset as it allows sequence data as an input, and make prediction based on the individual time steps of sequence data.

 # Acknowledgement